13 Visualising data with ggplot2

 more about colors in Appendix A. But what if we pass a

-static color value to color
+static color value to color aesthetic inside the aes function?
+Let

 us check ourselves.